 Presidents are supposed to stay neutral in South Korea and the National Electoral Commission deemed this to be a minor infraction.
 But when the opposition asked Roh to apologize, he refused.
-They asked again, he still refused.
-On Friday he finally did, but it was too late:

 With the decorum of a kindergarten class, some of the nation’s leading politicians ? mostly middle-aged men in somber suits ? pushed and shoved and threw paper and furniture.
 Roh supporters screamed that the assembly was staging a “coup d’etat.”